Itiode/school-taste-api/README.md

 # TODO

+- Review condition for creating a notification again.
 - Change to using the thumbnail image for a post (on-create and on-react) and comment notifications etc.
 - Post audience (School, Faculty or Departmental mates) - PostModel.find(